qwege/MyChess/README.md

 # MyChess
-Simple Chess game with basic GUI
+Simple Chess game with basic GUI.
+Project was made for college.